Student Assistance Information

 Dr. Tony Delgado

-Dr. Tony Delgado is the Assistant Vice President for Identity, Health, & Wellness.
+Dr. Tony Delgado is Associate Vice President for Student Affairs.
 He provides assistance to students and families by identifying appropriate campus resources to help students overcome obstacles that may hinder progress toward academic goals, such as personal distress, anxiety, depression, family emergencies, health issues, and more.